ncmdev/front_end_test/README.md

 * Make your code "self documenting" and/or rich comments where necessary.
 * Make it look nice.
 This isn't a designer position, so we niether expect nor want you to get creative with the visual appeal, but feel free to use any html/css frameworks or themes to give it a polished look.
 It would be great if you can demonstrate an attention to detail.

 Have fun with this, it's an opporutnity to start off the dialogue as we begin the interview process.
-We look forward to meeting you!
+Reachout if you have any questions or comments.
+Otherwise we can't wait to meet you!